thinkinglabs/thinkinglabs.github.io/_posts/2024-09-16-the-practices-that-make-continuous-integration-push-every-day.md

 ### Mainline

-The line of development in Version Control which is the reference from which the builds of the system are created that feed into a deployment pipeline.
+The Mainline is the line of development in Version Control which is the reference from which the builds of the system are created that feed into a deployment pipeline.

 For CVS and SubVersion, this is *trunk*.
 For Git, this is the remote *main* branch.
 For Mercurial, this is the remote *default* branch.